atticusliu/tictactoe/README.md

 Notes:
 - Be sure to install requests via pip/pip3 ad hoc
-- User is O, computer is X. User starts.
+- Player is X, computer is O. Player starts.